 Before one can fully appreciate what makes low-dose contraceptives different than other forms of birth control, it’s crucial to understand how the birth control pill works in the first place.

 The female reproductive system operates under a cycle of rising and falling estrogen, progesterone, and androgen hormones.
 At the beginning of the cycle, hormones steadily increase until the ovary is triggered to release an egg.
 Once this happens, hormones influence the uterus to grow an endometrial lining in preparation of a fertilized egg.
-If an egg is not fertilized within about ten to fourteen days after ovulation, the endometrium is shed, resulting in a menstrual period.
+If an egg is not fertilized within about 10 to 14 days after ovulation, the endometrium is shed, resulting in a menstrual period.

 The pill disrupts the rising and falling of reproductive hormones, preventing the ovary from releasing an egg.
 Instead of a rise and fall of hormones, the pill introduces a steady dose of synthetic estrogen and progesterone hormones.
 The endometrium is not signaled to grow to prepare a fertilized egg, and when women who take the pill have a menstrual period, it’s not really a period because ovulation did not occur.
 Monthly bleeding on the pill is referred to as withdrawal bleeding.

 Naturally occurring estrogen in the female reproductive cycle is produced in the ovaries.
-Estrogen helps the uterus grow the lining that is responsible for implantation of a fertilized egg.
+Estrogen helps the uterus grow the lining that is responsible for the implantation of a fertilized egg.

 The birth control patch delivers 20 micrograms of synthetic estrogen every day for seven days before the patch is changed.
 However, the body absorbs a higher dose of estrogen from the patch than the pill because when using the patch, the hormones are directly absorbed into the bloodstream and able to bypass the liver’s filtering functions.
-Therefore, women who have increased risk factors for blood clots should not take the birth control patch.
+Therefore, women who have increased risk factors for blood clots should not use the birth control patch.

 Are low-dose birth control pills still effective?